All enquiries should be directed to the Central Enrolment Officer:

 Children transferring from areas outside the City of Greater Shepparton after July 31 are considered under the same conditions as late enrolments.

-From the 1st January 2016 under the "No Jab, No Play" legislation, before commencing kindergarten, you will have to obtain evidence that your child:
+Under the "No Jab, No Play" legislation, before commencing kindergarten, you will have to obtain evidence that your child:

 - is fully immunised for their age OR